alan-turing-institute/uatk-spc/README.md

 - The latest version of Rust (1.58): <https://www.rust-lang.org/tools/install>
 - [Poetry](https://python-poetry.org), for running a fork of the Python model
+- The instructions assume you'e running in a shell on Linux or Mac, and have standard commands like `unzip` and `python3` available

 You can then compile this project and generate a snapshot for a small study area: